DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 Well, not quite, the original camera just takes the picture if you do a long press, so many people *expected* the openSX70 camera to do that.
 AND THEY WHERE RIGHT.

 So I fixed that.
-Now you have to do a quick double press to do the self timer.
+Now you have to do a quick double press to do the self-timer.
 Otherwise I pretend to operate as the original camera.

-And this is is the gist of the open-source thing, improving based on a collective experience: it is also a state of mind, it not a chinese obscure microcontroller, it is your will to share and improve.
+And this is is the gist of the open-source thing, improving based on a collective experience: it is also a state of mind, it not a Chinese obscure microcontroller, it is your will to share and improve.

 But there's also that "other" thing of course.
 On the one side I know that there is no rocket-science, that almost anyone can rip-off the idea, even if I didn't share the files.
 Really, they copy much more complex stuff.
 There is no really interest, no volume.

-But many people meassure success in dollars.
+But many people measure success in dollars.
 I tried to protect myself against the obvious (someone manufacturing and selling my stuff) by using [https://creativecommons.org/licenses/by-nc/4.0/](https://creativecommons.org/licenses/by-nc/4.0/)

 But this has always been always a second thought, for me its been about the SX70, and the process to figure out how it all works.
 Maybe going back to the sources.

 On the other hand I feel that many people want to test, to have a camera, and I think this has to be done right.

 People wanted to build their own pcbs I keep saying what I have always said: it is not ready, it is still experimental crap.
 Don't even think about.
 If you are in Barcelona, you can come and pick up a set of blank pcbs. **I DON'T INTEND TO GIVE SUPPORT** to anyone trying to replicate what I do.
 Don't even ask what to do: I have enough to do with the web updates, designing the PCBs and improving the software.

 I also want to say, as I always have said, no matter what, that I admire other commercial products that are basically considered the *gold standard*: I don't like to be compared, it is not fair.
 But that being said, I now feel confident enough to consider openSX70 moving towards being the new standard.

+So all that being said, I feel I have to move to a commercial distribution of the openSX70 hardware with this considerations:

+ - There’s always have to be a "reasonably cheap" kit option for DIY sold by someone that can give SOME support (I do not recommend DIY on your SX70)
+ - There has to be a cool dongle, in the end the project is judged by the looks, so looks are very important.
+ - It is my opinion *now* that manual exposure at high speeds is not maybe the best idea due to mechanical tolerances of the camera.
+I also consider the project as reasonable more reliable "spare" PCB.

+ I feel this way everybody is happy, first and foremost my base of want-to-be-diy.
+I feel if you want to attempt this you are going to need some support (not by me!)
+ The dongle is a must, it's what I want, it is the ticket to be considered a "big boy" but also it is a great opportunity to play with design, cooperate with [Santi Pladellorens from AnalogueWorks](https://analogueworks.wixsite.com/analogueworks) on a "designed in Barcelona" cool dongle.

+ But keep in mind that there's so much more about an open-source project:
+ You can do minor tweaks without even knowing how to program, say, the shutter speeds, say the magic number, and many many things.
+I want to make a post on how you can tweak the software.
+And of course you can always make your own.
+ Open source is not only the shrink wrapped project, there are many many small pieces that amount to a lot, the PCB dimensions, the footprint of many parts, the information about the camera's most intimate inner workings:
+ You don't have to go down the rabbit hole that I went, but you can take advantage of it!

+ So now my priority is having *something* that not only works amazingly but looks awesome.
+Remember we were the first with a dongle-flash, with true fast manual speeds (I will write a post about that).

+ And there's more, definitely sonar, test on having aperture (up to F.8).
+More dongle configurations.
+Do a modern flexcable (maybe with dongle information).
+I-type stuff...

+ As always, if you want to chip-in, please contact me at openSX70 at openSX70 dot com.